 \section{Abstract}

-Visual Commonsense Reasoning (VCR), deemed as one challenging extension of the Visual Question Answering (VQA), endeavors to pursue a more high-level visual comprehension.
-It is composed of two indispensable processes: question answering over a given image and rationale inference for answer explanation.
-Over the years, a variety of methods tackling VCR have advanced the performance on the benchmark dataset.
-Despite significant as these methods are, they often treat the two processes in a separate manner and hence decompose the VCR into two irrelevant VQA instances.
-As a result, the pivotal connection between question answering and rationale inference is interrupted, rendering existing efforts less faithful on visual reasoning.
-To empirically study this issue, we perform some in-depth explorations in terms of both language shortcuts and generalization capability to verify the pitfalls of this treatment.
-Based on our findings, in this paper, we present a plug-and-play knowledge distillation enhanced framework to couple the question answering and rationale inference processes.
-The key contribution is the introduction of a novel branch, which serves as the bridge to conduct processes connecting.
+Visual Commonsense Reasoning (VCR), deemed as one challenging extension of Visual Question Answering (VQA), endeavors to pursue a higher-level visual comprehension.
+VCR includes two complementary processes: question answering over a given image and rationale inference for answering explanation.
+Over the years, a variety of VCR methods have pushed more advancements on the benchmark dataset.
+Despite significance of these methods, they often treat the two processes in a separate manner and hence decompose VCR into two irrelevant VQA instances.
+As a result, the pivotal connection between question answering and rationale inference is broken, rendering existing efforts less faithful to visual reasoning.
+To empirically study this issue, we perform some in-depth empirical explorations in terms of both language shortcuts and generalization capability.
+Based on our findings, we then propose a plug-and-play knowledge distillation enhanced framework to couple the question answering and rationale inference processes.
+The key contribution lies in the introduction of a new branch, which serves as a relay to bridge the two processes.
 Given that our framework is model-agnostic, we apply it to the existing popular baselines and validate its effectiveness on the benchmark dataset.
-As detailed in the experimental results, when equipped with our framework, these baselines achieve consistent and significant performance improvements, demonstrating the viability of processes coupling, as well as the superiority of the proposed framework.
+As demonstrated in the experimental results, when equipped with our method, these baselines all achieve consistent and significant performance improvements, evidently verifying the viability of processes coupling.